nobox-org/nobox-docs/pages/schema/api-reference.md

 - `space` (string): The name of the schema space.
 It represents the logical grouping or category of your data.
 - `description` (string): A description of the schema, providing additional information about its purpose or usage.
 - `structure` (object or Type Constructor): An object that defines the properties for your fields or a type constructor that determines the type of your field
+- `initialData`: This is a array of objects you can add to your schema to serve as the initial ( seed) data for that record space.
+On first call , your record space will have this initial data

 For Example: